awsdocs/amazon-dynamodb-developer-guide/doc_source/V2globaltables_upgrade.md

 }
 ```

-The following IAM policy grants permissions to update only the `Music` global table, with replicas in two Regions, to version 2019\.11\.21 \(current\)\.
+The following IAM policy grants permissions to update only the `Music` global table, with replicas in two Regions, to Version 2019\.11\.21 \(Current\)\.

 ```
 {